AnnaSkotnicka/My-first-python-steps/web_scraping/README.md

 4. creating list meals: list of elements from class carousel-content tile-element dish-element from website
 5. creating a shopping list by iterate through meals:
+* creating lists of names from different types of meals (breakfasts, second_breakfast, dinner, super) and saving them to file list_meals.txt
-* creating list of object of class Ingredient for every meal
+* creating list of object of class Ingredient for chosen meals
-* creating one list of all ingredients by adding previous lists
+* creating one list of all ingredients for chosen meals by adding previous lists
-* creating shopping list from list of all ingredients - if object exists in the list, the program change the amount of them, if it does not exist, add to list
+* creating shopping list from list of all ingredients from chosen meals - if object exists in the list, the program change the amount of them, if it does not exist, add to list